joshukraine/mac-bootstrap/README.md

 When you invoke `bootstrap`, here's what it does:

 * Check for command line tools to be installed.
 The script will exit if they aren't found.
-* Run my fork of thoughtbot's [Laptop script](https://github.com/joshukraine/laptop).
-This is a provisioning script which installs lots of goodies like Homebrew, rbenv, postgres, etc.
+* Run my adaptation of thoughtbot's [Laptop script](https://github.com/thoughtbot/laptop).
+This is a provisioning script which installs lots of goodies like Homebrew, rbenv, postgres, etc. My version is now stored locally in this repo under `install/laptop`.
+* Set up a [Brewfile](https://github.com/Homebrew/homebrew-bundle#usage), installing a variety of Homebrew packages, casks, and now [Mac App Store apps](https://github.com/argon/mas)!
 * Install [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh).
 * Install [NVM](https://github.com/creationix/nvm) for managing Node.js versions.
-* Clone [My Dotfiles for macOS](https://github.com/joshukraine/dotfiles) and symlink them to `$HOME`.
+* Clone [My Dotfiles for macOS](http://jsua.co/dotfiles) and symlink them to `$HOME`.
 * ~~Set up some basic directories in `$HOME`.~~
 * Install various executable scripts (for Tmux and Git) to `$HOME/bin`.
 * Install Ukrainian spell-check dictionaries.
 * Install [xkbswitch](https://github.com/joshukraine/xkbswitch-macosx) for displaying current language input source in Tmux status bar.
 * Install several fixed-width fonts.
 * Install [Vundle](https://github.com/VundleVim/Vundle.vim.git) and plugins for Vim.
-* Install various packages via [Homebrew](http://brew.sh/).
-* Install macOS software via [Cask](http://caskroom.io/).
 * Set a variety of macOS defaults. (adapted from [https://mths.be/macos](https://mths.be/macos))
 * Customize the macOS dock.